 While fishing for them in low light can work, she tends to have to rely on what she calls “nervous water” to be able to see what direction they’re heading.
 She also warns that a high sun or white clouds can make the glare really hard to see through, and that wind can make it very difficult to cast.

 It’s not only weather that plays a role, though, as she noted even birds above will spook a fish.

 “The permit has enormous eyes, so tricking them into eating your fly is also something to consider,” she said.
 “Factor in few chances and the pressure of making the appropriate cast, and what you have is a tricky fish to catch.”

 Her imitation of choice was a small white crab fly and a sandy-colored fly line.
-But, more importantly, she credits the Fishbrain app for helping her determine the most ideal conditions and times to catch the permit.
+Advancements like the Fishbrain app help to determine the most ideal conditions and times to catch a permit like that.

 Okay anglers, you can stop saying that you wanted to know more!

 We’d like to give a big thanks to April Vokey and Fishbrain for sharing this wealth of information!

 And speaking of Fishbrain, here is the data they shared with us that will help you on your permit pursuit: